Evergy Inc (EVRG) Shares Plummet Below 1-Year High - News Heater

 Is It Worth Investing in Evergy Inc (NASDAQ: EVRG) Right Now?

-Evergy Inc (NASDAQ: EVRG) has a higher price-to-earnings ratio of 15.66x compared to its average ratio,, and the 36-month beta value for EVRG is at 0.51.
-Analysts have varying views on the stock, with 2 analysts rating it as a “buy,” 1 rating it as “overweight,” 6 as “hold,” and 0 as “sell.”
+Evergy Inc (NASDAQ: EVRG) has a higher price-to-earnings ratio of 14.64x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.52.
+Analysts have mixed views on the stock, with 2 analysts rating it as a “buy,” 1 as “overweight,” 6 as “hold,” and 0 as “sell.”

-The average price suggested by analysts for EVRG is $59.83, which is $10.7 above the current market price.
-The public float for EVRG is 226.40M, and currently, shorts hold a 0.83% of that float.
-The average trading volume for EVRG on September 27, 2023 was 1.44M shares.
+The average price point forecasted by analysts for Evergy Inc (EVRG) is $57.33, which is $12.23 above the current market price.
+The public float for EVRG is 226.40M, and currently, short sellers hold a 0.98% ratio of that float.
+The average trading volume of EVRG on October 03, 2023 was 1.48M shares.

 EVRG’s Market Performance